sdogruyol/awesome-ruby/README.md

 ## MapReduce

-*Framworks and libraries for MapReduce.*
+*Frameworks and libraries for MapReduce.*

 ## Natural Language Processing